-There will be instances in which an institution must implement a Litigation Hold Notice that requires the retention of certain paper and electronic records for an indefinite period of time due to pending or anticipated federal litigation.
-A Litigation Hold Procedure is the process whereby an institution, when sued in federal court or when reasonably anticipating federal litigation, sends a Litigation Hold Notice suspending the normal operation of document destruction policies for particular records that are relevant to the federal litigation.
+There will be instances in which an institution must implement a Litigation Hold Notice that requires the retention of certain paper and electronic records for an indefinite period of time due to pending federal litigation.
+A Litigation Hold Procedure is the process whereby an institution, when sued in federal court, sends a Litigation Hold Notice suspending the normal operation of document destruction policies for particular records that are relevant to the federal litigation.
 Notwithstanding the applicable records retention schedule, documents that are subject to a particular Litigation Hold Notice must be retained until the hold is removed.